simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 CCGCAAAACCGC
 </pre>

-There is an ambiguity in aligning them as a linear alignment; for instance below are 4 of 2<sup>8</sup>&nbsp;=&nbsp;256 equivalent ways of expressing the same pairwise alignment, although some may differ in how favoured they are by particular gap-scoring schemes:
+There is ambiguity in selecting a single, best alignment between this pair of sequences; for instance below are 4 of 2<sup>8</sup>&nbsp;=&nbsp;256 nearly equivalent ways of expressing this pairwise alignment.
+The best alignment will depend on the particular gap-scoring scheme used.

 <pre>
 CCGC----TTTTCGCG   CCGCTTTT----CCGC  CCGC-TT-TT--CGCG   CCGC-T-T-T-TCCGC
 CCGCAAAA----CGCG   CCGC----AAAACCGC  CCGCA--A--AACCGC   CCGCA-A-A-A-CCGC
 </pre>

-While for a pairwise alignment this is comparitively harmless, as additional sequences are aligned to this alignment to form an MSA, the choice between these ambiguities begin to distort the eventual result.
-What we would like is to consider not necessarily a linear layout, but something that can express more unambigiously "one sequence inserts a run of A, and the other of T".
+While for a pairwise alignment this is comparatively harmless, as additional sequences are added to form a multiple sequence alignment (MSA), the choice between these ambiguities begin to distort the eventual result.
+What we would like is to consider not necessarily a single linear layout, but something that can express more unambiguously &ldquo;one sequence inserts a run of A, and the other of T&rdquo;.
 And a natural way to view that is with a graph:

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/vis/3.11.0/vis.min.js"></script>
 <div id="mynetwork"></div>